 Three factors pull the price in your favor.

 A well-maintained official Laravel package.
 Stripe, Paddle, Spatie's social login packages, and Laravel Cashier cut development time in half.
-When a vendor says "we have a Laravel SDK," believe them and use it.
+When a vendor says "we have a Laravel SDK," use it.
 Building from scratch because someone prefers it is a waste of your money.

-A simple data model on your side.
-If your Laravel app has clean Eloquent models with a single source of truth per record, the integration maps cleanly.
-If your data is spread across ten tables with ambiguous relationships, the developer has to untangle your schema before they can start.
+A clean data model on your side.
+If your Laravel app has tidy Eloquent models with one source of truth per record, the integration maps cleanly.
+If your data is spread across ten tables with ambiguous relationships, the developer has to untangle your schema before they start.

 A narrow scope.
 "Integrate Salesforce" costs $30,000.
 "Push new leads to Salesforce once an hour" costs $4,000.
 Be specific about what records, what direction, and how often.
 The more precise your ask, the lower the price.